Frequently asked questions

 Can I have it all done in one appointment?

 It all depends on your consultation: for routine issues such as corns or calluses there’s no reason that a single session won’t get rid of the issue at hand, but if you don’t follow the agreed treatment plan, you might wind up back with the same problem.
 Calluses for example, are caused by repeated friction and pressure.
 This may be caused in turn by poor footwear or a biomechanical issue.

 This is where the treatment plan comes in.
-All treatments follow a careful plan, from a simple callus removal to treating heel pain or long-term diabetes issues.
+All treatments follow a careful plan, from a simple callus removal to treating heel pain or long-term plantar fasciitis issues.
 You may require a single visit or two, maybe more.
 All this will be outlined and discussed with you before treatment begins.